 The Automotive Service Technology program at College of DuPage offers a certificate and an associate degree that prepare graduates to enter the work force as entry-level technicians.
 Automotive Service Excellence (A.S.E.) certification is also recommended to enhance employability.

-The program offers economical costs; hands-on training; credit for what you know; flexible class scheduling; current technology, both foreign and domestic; job placement service; classes arranged by subject matter; and helpful faculty advisors to answer your questions.
+The program offers economical costs; hands-on training; credit for what you know; flexible class scheduling; current technology, both foreign and domestic; job placement service; classes arranged by subject matter; and helpful faculty members to answer your questions.

 Technician training can lead to other career paths in the automotive field, such as service writer, parts personnel, fleet management, insurance adjustor, and service contract administrator.